jochym/Elastic/docs/source/usage.rst

 Library usage
 =============

+*Following text is not fully updated for 5.0 release yet.*
+*Better read the code for now.*

 In this section we assume that you have all parts of ASE properly installed and the elastic is installed and working properly.
 The examples are available in the `example subdirectory <http://bazaar.launchpad.net/~jochym/elastic/trunk/files/head:/example/>`_.